svrooij/svrooij.github.io/_posts/2022-09-14-protect-against-sso-graph-powershell.md

 Next set the other parameters as required, in the sample I picked Sign-in frequency 1 hour, but your millage may vary.

 ![Microsoft Graph conditional access](/assets/images/2022/09/graph-powershell-conditional-access.png)

+## Block users from using the module

+Because this module uses Azure AD authentication you can also stop users from using this PowerShell all together.

+1. Go to Azure AD, Enterprise application
+2. Switch to All Applications
+3. Search for `Microsoft Graph`
+4. Open the app **Microsoft Graph PowerShell** (one of the only apps with an icon)
+5. Go to properties
+6. Switch **Assignment required** to **Yes** (and Visible to users to **No**)
+7. Save the new properties

+You can also add a group of users who are allowed to access this app and setup requesting access that way.
+Get creative.

+The enterprise application also has an **Sign-in logs** where you can see who is using the app and an **Audit logs** tabs where you can see what is modified by this application.